 In the internet market, poor fixed-line infrastructure has obliged most businesses to rely on satellite and wireless technologies.
 There remain significant barriers to broadband development, related to low international connectivity and the absence of an effective regulated wholesale broadband regime.
 The incumbent Natcom plans to invest in a national fiber optic network, though progress s anticipated to be slow and consequently most people and businesses will look to mobile broadband for connectivity.

 In the mobile sector, the launch of services by Natcom in late 2011 introduced a competitive boost, though this has been set back to some degree by the Digicel Group’s acquisition of the number two player Voilà, and the integration of the latter’s mobile network in late 2012.
-With the collapse of the third operator HaiTel earlier in the year, this left Digicel with about 85% market share of subscribers.
+With the collapse of the third operator HaiTel in mid-2013, this left Digicel with about 85% market share of subscribers.
 Nevertheless, the economies of scale together with Digicel’s interest in promoting 4G services as well as innovative mobile data services such as mobile banking should considerably improve internet connectivity in rural areas in coming years, and enable communities to make greater use of internet services where fixed-line infrastructure remains inadequate.